Categories

 The festivity was also a way to remember Mandaue’s growth from a settlement founded in a cove to a modern city.
 In the early years of Spanish conquest, a dock was built in Tipolo as instructed by Miguel Lopez de Legazpi.
 It was the site where Legazpi’s fleet of San Pedro, San Pablo, San Juan, and San Lucas underwent repairs.

-Additionally, the facility launched ships engaged in the voyage to Mexico, which over time would become the Manila-Acapulco Trade.
+Additionally, the facility launched ships that went in a voyage to Mexico.

 In 2008, the historical basis that underpinned the Mantawi Festival was called into question by then-mayor Jonas Cortes.